With many of us having to work from home during lockdown, due to unfamiliar working conditions, more and more people will experience back pain.

 Book a Consultation

 Back pain caused by unsuitable working positions could be avoided if you follow these simple steps.
-If your back or neck pain persists or gets worse over time, be sure to book a consultation with my osteopathy clinic in Ascot or West London.
+If your back or neck pain persists or gets worse over time, be sure to book a consultation with me in my osteopathy clinic in Ascot or West London.

 To find out more, please call 01344 243153, or book your initial consultation online today.